kianenigma/kianenigma.github.io/src/site/notes/Posts/Runtime Function Onboarding 2024.md

 Making Polkadot successful is, one way or another, our main mission.
 Thereofre, ongoing bugs and existential issues that might arise should never be be discarded as "it is not the task I am working on, so not my problem".
 If something important comes up, it is everyone's task.
 ### Resilience Above All
 TODO

----

-Next Steps:
-- [ ] this is a good sign that we *need* an updated function roadmap + public page that introduces projects + members.
-- [ ] What is our updated culture deck? should we make one?

 [^1]: This is usually done in two steps: first, a release made by the Polkadot fellowship, and a runtime upgrade being authorized by the community.
 Parity coordinates these operations, but does not have full control over them.
 [^2]: Because if all questions are dumb questions, then no questions are dumb questions.